Darryl-Chamberlain-Jr/Chamberlain_Tenure_Packet/1_Introduction/1_2_Brief_Statement/Brief Statement.md

 I hold exceptional subject matter expertise in the courses I teach.
 As part of my Ph.D. in Mathematics and Statistics, I compeleted 33 graduate-level credit hours of mathematics courses **[CV, Notable Coursework, pg 7]**, including Ph.D. qualifying exams in Matrix Analysis and Abstract Algebra.
 This high-level coursework allows me to contextualize undergraduate mathematics in a way that allows for productive abstraction and transfer to related topics of study.
 Abstract Algebra provides foundational mathematics for cryptography, programming, and physics while Matrix Analysis is critical to data analysis, machine learning, and 3D movement of objects (like a flying plane).
 For example, a common task in a Precalulus course is to solve a System of Equations.
 I can contextualize this task within aeronautics as 2-dimensional balance of forces (gravity, drag, thrust, etc), then use technology to show students how these calculations might be made by a computer for the "real" 3-dimensional version.
 For students more interested in machine learning, this same task of solving a System of Equations can be contextualized as computer image recognition.
 This allows me to spark student curiosity that can drive their engagement with mathematics.

-As I learned completing 15 graduate-level credit hours focused specifically on teaching college mathematics **[CV, Notable Coursework, pg 7]**, teaching well is more than just subject knowledge.
-Research in Collegiate Mathematics (and Education in general) suggests subject knowledge acts in unison with pedagogical knowledge to deliver educational experiences.
+As I learned completing 15 graduate-level credit hours focused specifically on teaching college mathematics **[CV, Notable Coursework, pg 7]**, teaching well is more than just subject knowledge expertise.
+Research in Collegiate Mathematics (and Education in general) suggests subject knowledge acts in unison with pedagogical and social knowledge to deliver educational experiences.
 Thus it is critical to not only know the subject well, but also to know how to communicate these ideas at the level the student understands the concept.
 My continued research on how students develop mathematical ideas fuels my continued improvement as an instructor.

 The union of my subject matter and pedagogical expertise allows me to provide exceptional teaching in ERAU-W courses.
 This is evidenced by my overwhelmingly positive student evaluations **[2.1 Student Course Evaluation Narrative]** that explicitly mention how my knowledge and enthusiasm create an effective learning environment.
 My research also affords me the opportunity to constantly incorporate new methods and materials.
-I am part of two active external grants from the National Science Foundation (NSF) Improving Undergraduate STEM Education (IUSE) program, received a mini-grant from an NSF IUSE grant, and received two ERAU-W Faculty SEED grants that target improving specific Embry-Riddle math courses **[CV, External/Internal Research Funding Experience, pg 1]**.
+I have been part of two external grants from the National Science Foundation (NSF) Improving Undergraduate STEM Education (IUSE) program, received a mini-grant from a separate NSF IUSE grant, another ERAU FIRST grant, and received two ERAU-W Faculty SEED grants that target improving specific Embry-Riddle courses **[CV, External/Internal Research Funding Experience, pg 1]**.
 These research projects provide tangiable improvements to student learning at Embry-Riddle, such as the Doenet mini-grant to develop autonomous discovery-based learning online **[3.2 Record of Activities, External Grant 2]**.
 I have also incorporated traditional active learning when teaching EagleVision sections, as noted by Zackery Reed's peer observation of my October 2022 Math 111 section.
 From his review:

 >Dr. Chamberlain demonstrates a productive balance of direct instruction (i.e., lecture) and active learning activities.
 This suggests an intentional awareness of student attention span needs, and more importantly an implementation of currently known best practices for mathematics pedagogy.

+## Program Development
+BS in DSCI

+## Course Developments
+**CSCI 251 - Introduction to Programming for Data Science** This new course, part of the new Minor in Applied Data Science, is the first course in the minor sequence as students learn how to program to manage and analyze large data sets.
+The courses does not use any paid third party platform -- all learning resources and assignments were created for the ERAU-W course specifically.
+Some of these are traditional assignments, such as open-response Canvas quizzes, while others encourage active groupwork, such as groups developing documentation specific to the course.
+This allows students to get genuine feedback before they write entire programs on their own.

+**DSCI 411 - Applied Data Science Capstone** ##ADD MORE HERE##

+**DSCI 413 - Statistics for Data Science** ##ADD MORE HERE##

+## Course Redevelopments
-As for course maintenance and redevelopments, I have been involved in updating Math 111 Pre-Calculus for Aviation twice now.
+I have been involved in several course

+**Math 111 - Pre-Calculus for Aviation** twice now.
 In the first update, I rewrote the majority of discussions to improve students' metaskills as well as encourage students to engage with content beyond drilling skills **[2.1 Annual Performance Evaluation, Year 2 Chair Performance Review, Work Beyond Teaching Responsibilities, pg 2]**.
 By metaskills, I mean students' ability to reflect on their study skills and evaluate mathematical work.
 Early discussions were designed to improve how students study for mathematics: both in study habits and with actually creating study materials.
 Later discussions focus on difficult mathematical concepts such as vector movement.
 One discussion in particular has received both hate and love by adjuncts.
 The question requires students to reason how to compensate for wind when flying between two cities.
 The question is written so that there are numerous ways students can reason through and "solve" for the specific correction in the problem.
 This led to a spike in students asking instructors questions and time to grade student responses as the process of reasoning through the task was not unique.
 This led to instructor comments such as:

 > I have a feeling that this problem could be too complicated in an introductory level course.
 Admittedly, even I had a hard time figuring out how to tackle this problem until I looked at the solution guide.
 I have never seen such an applied vector problem before this one.